r4tt4/vf-station-read/README.md

   - Tx Power in dBµV (float)
   - Ranging Status (bool)

-The script print the downstream and upstream DOCSIS data.
-The script output can be used by processed through pipeline to other processes.
-The script can be extended to further process the data in ds_data and us_data (e.g save to file or DB for monitoring or troubleshooting purposes).
+The script output is the downstream and upstream DOCSIS data and can be processed through pipeline to other processes.
+The script can be extended to other usage of the data in ds_data and us_data (e.g save to file or DB for monitoring or troubleshooting purposes).

 <b>Script output sample</b>
 ![Script output Linux](screenshot-output-linux.png)